AmaaelTyrneaMitore/StoreSwap/README.md

 - And there they can also download the order receipt in PDF format that will be generated on the fly.

 ### Wait!!
 There's more! 🥳
-Besides all that, it utilizes all the latest features like data streaming, utilization of meaninful status codes, pagination, input and file validation, async/await syntax and best practices for writing code that if flexible and re-usable and which is easily testable and maintanable.
+Besides all that, it utilizes all the latest features like data streaming, utilization of meaninful status codes, pagination, input and file validation, async/await syntax and best practices for writing code that is flexible and re-usable and which is easily testable and maintanable.

 ### What's the idea behind it? 🥸

 I created this application as a lunch time project in order to test and sharpen my newly learned skills.
 And that's why it has all the cool features that you might find in a typical modern ECommerce application, but not all of them.
-Also, as I mentioned, I am still learning and therefore, If you think that if there's anything that you would like to add or that can be refined, please feel free to create a PR because that would be really helpful.
+Also, as I mentioned, I am still learning and therefore, If you think that there's anything that you would like to add or that can be refined, please feel free to create a PR because that would be really helpful.